1. Relax and Move Slowly

 Animals are like little emotional sponges, and if you are stressed and anxious, they will sense it and become stressed and anxious too.
 A stressed animal will give you ‘ears flattened’, ‘concerned eyes’ looks.
 A stressed animal will also fidget, action shots tend to be blurry.

 Avoid photographing in dark rooms or under heavily overcast days.
 Natural light is best, either from a window or take them outside.
-Being outside will also mean you won’t need flash, which usually makes the eyes glow.
+Being outside will also mean you won’t need flash, which usually makes the eyes glow, shine and sparkle.

 Photographs that have ears or noses outside the frame make it difficult to draw a complete portrait as I have to invent the missing areas.
 Try and include their whole face, or whole body.
 However, please don’t take photos from too far away, I tend to “zoom” in to draw, and photos from a distance will become very blurry.
 The further away the photo, the less detail I can draw.